This easy lemon glaze recipe is made with only three ingredients: confectioners' sugar, milk, and fresh lemon juice or lemon extract.

 - In a small bowl, whisk together confectioners' sugar and milk until smooth.

-- Whisk in 1 teaspoon (or to taste) lemon extract and brush or drizzle on warm or cooled cake.
+- Whisk in lemon juice or 1 teaspoon (or to taste) lemon extract and brush or drizzle on warm or cooled cake.

-- A dessert glaze is typically made with confectioners' sugar, milk or water, flavoring and sometimes food color.
-It can have a thin or thicker consistency but is usually transparent and pourable and applied to cookies, pastries and cakes.
-In many cases, it is made intentionally thin so it can drip down the sides of a cake.
+- A dessert glaze is typically made with confectioners' sugar, milk or water, flavoring, and sometimes food color.
+It can have a thin or thicker consistency but is usually transparent and pourable and applied to cookies, pastries, and cakes.
+In many cases, it is made intentionally thin so it can drip down the sides of a cake for effect.

 - A savory glaze can be made with reduced meat stock and used to give shine and flavor to hot and cold foods.